Str8UpWHITE64/CrabChampionsAP/README.md

    ```
    CrabChampionsAP : 1
    ```
-~~7.
-Download the lau-apclient 7z from [here](https://github.com/black-sliver/lua-apclientpp/releases/download/v0.6.4/lua54.7z), extract it, and copy the lua-apclientpp.dll file from the `lua54\lua54-clang64-static` folder and place it in the AP folder under `CrabChampionsAP\Scripts\AP`.~~ No longer needed, included with the zip.
+7. ~~Download the lau-apclient 7z from [here](https://github.com/black-sliver/lua-apclientpp/releases/download/v0.6.4/lua54.7z), extract it, and copy the lua-apclientpp.dll file from the `lua54\lua54-clang64-static` folder and place it in the AP folder under `CrabChampionsAP\Scripts\AP`.~~ No longer needed, included with the zip.

 8. Launch the game!
 You will automatically connect to the server after a few seconds at the lobby.
 You will see output in the console window that opens along with the game.

 ## Configuration Options